-The SNP’s Westminster spokesperson on broadcasting Pete Wishart MP said the announcement of 35 job losses at BBC Scotland is a ‘devastating blow’ for output in news and current affairs across Scotland.
+The SNP’s Westminster spokesperson on broadcasting Pete Wishart said the announcement of 35 job losses at BBC Scotland is a ‘devastating blow’ for output in news and current affairs across Scotland.

 The latest losses under the ‘Delivering Quality First’ initiative were announced in an email to staff from BBC Scotland Director Ken MacQuarrie.
 They include eight jobs in radio, two in the Gaelic department, 17 in news and current affairs, six in marketing and communications and two in new media.
 Output from BBC Highlands will be drastically affected, losing half its reporting staff at Inverness.